A Brief Introduction to Python

 Comments (non-executable texts) can be added to a Python script

-by prepending the text with the hash #
+by prepending the text with the hash # character.

 Comments can also appear after a statement.